Abeeway/abeeway-geolocation-module/apps/community/app-cmty_ble-geoloc/README.md

   - Please note that the downlink message can only be delivered as a response to an uplink message.

 #### Launch the demo application

-1. Check if the LED4 is bliking with 1000ms period
+##### In CLI

+##### With Board button

-2. Press the button `Board Swith 04` to start the BLE eddystonne scan.
+1. Press the button `Board Swith 04` to start the BLE eddystonne scan.
 After the scan done, a payload that contains informations (MAC adress & RSSI) will be send via LoRa.
 Then check on your Network Server that every push results in a new LoRaWAN uplink message
-3. Press the button `Board switch 05` to stop BLE scan.
+2. Press the button `Board switch 05` to stop BLE scan.

 ### Modify the demo application

 Please check the content of the `abeeway-geolocation-module/apps/community/app-cmty_ble-geoloc/src/`
    - `*/main.c*` :
       startup application, initialization of the system, the CLI services initialization